cssartori/adalg/README.md

 ## About ##
 Done by Carlo S. Sartori

-Mostly done in "CMP 588 - Advanced Algorithms" class, at UFRGS, 2017/1.
+Mostly for "CMP 588 - Advanced Algorithms" course, at UFRGS - 2017/1.